 In an unmistakable loud, bestial growl, he’d stare into the camera, striking fear into fans’ hearts, lifting his large fist and bellowing his famous phrase, "I love to hurt people!"

 Ox Baker softened his opponents — as one does with a tough raw steak — with clubbing overhead forearms, caving in their chests to set up his fearsome and sometimes "fatal" heart punch.

 The key to Ox Baker’s success was his fearsome look and an uproarious, over-the-top personality that radiated in many unforgettable promos.
 His in-ring work rate was never stellar and will never be confused with a Lou Thesz, but he sure got people to buy plenty of tickets.

 "You gotta tell the people you’re great.
 I’ve never been afraid to say, ‘Hey, I’m the world’s lousiest wrestler, but the best talker!’"

 Longtime wrestling manager Percival A. Friend, who witnessed the havoc Ox Baker caused in the territories, had this to say about him: "The sight of Ox Baker is enough to scare the devil into going to church."

-He would threaten to end the top babyface’s career, and feuds would ensue in every territory he went to.
-But many times, this was as high on the card as he would be allowed to get.
+He would threaten to end the top babyface’s career, and feuds ensued in every territory he traveled to.
+But frequently, this was as high on the card as he could reach.

 Ox Baker, never the timid sort, had an unreserved self-deprecating sense of humor, quickly making friends with those who were once strangers.
 Like in an interview with IYH Wrestling — the hosts could only chuckle at Ox Baker’s quick wit.